grahamwhaley/Delta_DPS_650EB/README.md

 I put one of the 650EBs into the frame, and wired the green 'power on' line on the main ATX connector to ground, and voila, out came 12v.

-It's not clear to me if there is a more complex power up sequence required.
-Thoughts remaining are:

-- Maybe the units need singalling over SMbus or similar - that would be a bit annoying, and unlike all other supplies I've read about being hacked.
-- Maybe the 12v sense lines need to be wired up before the unit will boot - I don't think that is common on other supplies either is it?
-- There may be more than one line that needs pulling high/low.
-Following the procedure on the RCgroups page linked earlier, where you test out all the lines and then wire 1kohm resistors across all the 'worthy' ones and see if it powers up is probably worth a shot.

 ## Pinout

 The 'pins' compose of edge connector pads on both sides.
 They are labelled partly on the PCB as